 Note: The above resolution examples are approximate and provided for guidance only, as resolution is only one aspect to be considered.
 For example, basic 8K VR projects typically do not need too much RAM as often they are made of just one 8K layer and one stitch effect.
 However, UHD 8K production involves significantly more complexity and RAM.

-Currently, Mistika Boutique is specifically designed to playback through professional outputs provided by AJA video I/O and is a highly recommended component:
+Currently, Mistika Boutique is specifically designed to playback through professional SDI outputs provided by AJA video I/O and is a highly recommended component:

 - Audio: AJA digital AES output or AJA SDI/HDMI embedded audio.
 (AJA converters to analogue audio are also available)

-- the real-time performance will be reduced and importantly will not be as stable as using a dedicated video board.
+- The real-time performance will be reduced and importantly will not be as stable as using a dedicated video board.
 This is because the GPU will need to do both the image processing and ‘drawing’ the display.
 Also, GPUs do not have native video buffering to provide additional stability (ie processing ahead).

-- in general, most GPUs can have a frame rate error of 1 fps which can lead to slight visual artifacts during playback.
+- In general, most GPUs can have a frame rate error of 1 fps which can lead to slight visual artifacts during playback.

-- the audio can easily go out of sync as the images and audio will follow different hardware paths.
+- The audio can easily go out of sync as the images and audio will follow different hardware paths.
 Note, the AJA board takes care of both paths and is the only way to ensure the audio is always in sync with the corresponding images.